DrakonForge/MeisterhauCardCreator/README.md

 ## Workflow 2: Visual Card Editor

 1) Run `npm run serve` in a terminal window.
 You should be able to access [http://localhost:3000](http://localhost:3000/).
 1) Input JSON data in the text area.
+You can copy-paste values from the output of `npm run csv` (see above) or write your own.
 1) Click **Update** to see the card visual.
    * If there are validation errors, they will appear in the browser console.
 1) Click **Download Image** to download the image.